 Off Grid Refrigeration/Freezer

 Another major decision we had to make involved the refrigeration/freezer.
 We flew out one of our deep chest freezers with us from the wilderness but the Sunfrost refrigerator was part of the sale to the new homestead owners.
 Sunfrost is an excellent but expensive product.
 Unfortunately, they are no longer in business so we were forced to find a substitute.
-I literally spent days researching our options and finally decided to try a refrigerator from Scott at Northern Fridge. (https://www.northernfridge.ca/ ) Scott is the representative for C4P Inc. and is another man willing to answer every question I had in a timely manner.
+I literally spent days researching our options and finally decided to try a refrigerator from Scott at Northern Fridge. (https://www.northernfridge.ca/ ) Scott is another man willing to answer every question I had in a timely manner.

 Please keep in mind, I am merely pointing you to a couple companies that might be of value to you.
 Do your own diligence on the company and products.
 I have no affiliation or interest in any of these companies.
 Furthermore, until 3 or 4 months ago, I didn’t know these companies existed.